Growth and Relentless Focus: Setting Up 2025 to Realize Long-Term Success

 “The Albuquerque and Stuttgart locations were critical for our development phases, as we tested on New Mexico highways and developed specifications for our product in Stuttgart.
 As we shift focus to testing on our launch lane from DFW to Laredo and developing a world-class team, we need to locate our resources in the areas that align with our future plans and lay the foundation for scaling the business to our customers’ needs,” says Culhane.

 Interested in joining the Torc team in Michigan now?
 We ask that all interested applicants first fill out the General Interest Application – Engineering Talent form to pre-screen for roles in specific, needed sectors.
-If we think you may be a good fit for Torc, we’ll set a specific date and time during the December 9th week in Ann Arbor and provide location details.
+If we think you may be a good fit for Torc, we’ll be in contact.
 We’re offering roles such as:

 • Software Engineers (C++, Python, ROS, Linux, SIL)